 Carrie had a sewing machine and lots of craft supplies spread around her room before:

 So we corralled them all, brought in a little cabinet for storage and made a crafting spot for her on one wall:

 She had pinned SO many rooms with the fabric stretched on embroidery hoops, so we brought those in for her too.
+(I wish we’d hung them a little lower on the wall, but we were in a rush.
+It makes me a little twitchy looking at them now.)
 The little driftwood fish came from a friend’s vacation at the beach right before we did the makeover.
 We REALLY wanted to find her a little chair for the sewing machine, but one week is NOT much time, y’all!
 Especially not considering that all of us have tiny kiddos.

 And CHECK this out!!
 I love this art piece so much.